Soft-coated Wheaten Terrier: Health

+A 2024 UK study found a life expectancy of 13.7 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

-Soft-coated Wheaten Terriers are generally a long-lived breed.
-They are susceptible to various heritable diseases, although are most known for two protein wasting conditions: protein-losing nephropathy (PLN), where the dogs lose protein via the kidneys; and protein-losing enteropathy (PLE), where the dogs fail to fully absorb protein in their digestive tracts, causing it to pass in their stool.
+Soft-coated Wheaten Terriers are a long-lived breed.
+Like all dogs, they are susceptible to various heritable diseases, although are most known for two protein wasting conditions: protein-losing nephropathy (PLN), where the dogs lose protein via the kidneys; and protein-losing enteropathy (PLE), where the dogs fail to fully absorb protein in their digestive tracts, causing it to pass in their stool.
 Both PLN and PLE are potentially fatal, but if caught early enough, can sometimes be managed with strict dietary changes and pharmaceuticals.
 Laboratory tests can aid in diagnosing PLN and PLE; Wheaten owners should check their country's advised testing protocols.
 Research suggests that PLE and PLN often are more prevalent in female wheatens and often happen in concurrence, with PLE following diagnosis of PLN.
 While a genetic predisposition has been suggested, an unknown mode of inheritance remains.
 Research programs, mainly in the United States and the United Kingdom, are looking for answers.

 Other Wheaten health issues are renal dysplasia, inflammatory bowel disease, Addison's disease, and cancer.
 Some Wheatens can suffer from food and environmental allergies, and can be prone to developing the skin disease atopic dermatitis.
 Potential owners of Wheaten Terriers should discuss health issues with a breeder before deciding to get a puppy.